Reduce the risk of virus infection

 Please note: The Sensirion CO2 monitor was only given away as part of a Sensirion donation campaign and is not available in stores.

-The traffic light comes already calibrated and only needs to be connected to electricity.
+The CO2 monitor comes already calibrated and only needs to be connected to electricity.
 The LED display can be used immediately for CO2 monitoring.

-Whenever possible, place the traffic lights at eye level and not directly next to windows or people.
+Whenever possible, place the CO2 monitor at eye level and not directly next to windows or people.

-We recommend to ventilate the lights already when the display is red.
+We recommend to ventilate already when the display is red.
 Ventilate the room until the traffic light indicator has gone back to green.

 Data logger and Bluetooth on board

-As long as the traffic light is connected to the electricity, it stores a CO2 value every 5 minutes.
+As long as the CO2 monitor is connected to the electricity, it stores a CO2 value every 5 minutes.
 The storage space is sufficient for the CO2 values of about one month.

-With Sensirion's MyAmbience CO2 App, live values and the stored values can be downloaded from the CO2 traffic light and displayed on the smartphone.
+With Sensirion's MyAmbience CO2 App, live values and the stored values can be downloaded from the CO2 monitor and displayed on the smartphone.

 Efficient Ventilation to Reduce Virus Infection